mmikkel/DashCols-Craft/README.md

 Please report any bugs, feature requests or other issues here.
 As _DashCols_ is a hobby project, no promises are made regarding response time, feature implementations or bug amendments.

 ## Changelog

+### Version 1.1

+* Added option to hide default fields (postDate, expiryDate, URI and section)
+* (Hopefully) improved CP section sub nav
+* DashCols now redirects to index table upon saving a layout
+* Some minor CSS fixes here and there

 ### Version 1.0